 Acquire and Use the Right Tools

-For effective collaboration, your dealers need online tools that work.
-They need to have reliable access to files, information, schedules, updates, news and more, to keep your clients satisfied.
-The proper management of an online sales team starts with getting everyone on board with organizational, scheduling and communication tools.
+Your dealers need practical online tools for effective collaboration.
+To satisfy your clients, they need reliable access to files, information, schedules, updates, news, and more.
+Proper management of an online sales team starts with getting everyone on board with organizational, scheduling, and communication tools.

-A vast pool of professional tools are currently available, but choosing the right ones for your operation can be overwhelming.
-Start by identifying the needs of your team and look for ideas for process improvement.
-Compare every tool and ideas you find with a list of your required features.
-Try and put much focus on things like cost, user-friendliness and technical support.
-Trello, Slack, Asana, and Catsy are some of the solutions which can get you rolling into working efficiently with your dealers.
+A vast pool of professional tools is available, but choosing the right ones for your operation can be overwhelming.
+Start by identifying your team’s needs and looking for ideas for process improvement.
+Compare every tool and idea with a list of your required features.
+Try to focus on things like cost, user-friendliness, and technical support.
+Trello, Slack, Asana, and Catsy are some solutions that can get you rolling into working efficiently with your dealers.

 Proper Communication

 Effective communication has become an integral part of online businesses.
 Gone are the days of face-to-face only communication.
-In fact, many customers will be looking for ways to get in touch with your customer support even before purchasing any product on your website.
+Many customers will look for ways to contact customer support even before purchasing any product on your website.

-To keep all your dealers on the same page, be sure to communicate clearly.
-Always double-check with them, and ask follow-up questions to avoid surprises down the road.
+Be sure to communicate clearly to keep all your dealers on the same page.
+Always double-check with them and ask follow-up questions to avoid surprises down the road.
 You can also send them reminders and encourage them to update you on prospective clients and deals.

-Also, keep your communication lines open and let your digital team know they can reach you whenever they need answers or clarifications.
-Even when at home, check your email and make yourself available through social networking sites like Skype and Google Hangouts so they can get to you easily.
+Also, keep your communication lines open and let your digital team know they can reach you whenever they need answers or clarification.
+Even at home, check your email and make yourself available through social networking sites like Skype and Google Hangouts so they can get to you easily.

 An essential aspect of proper communication is conveying positive feedback whenever a team member accomplishes something significantly impressive.
 A simple “job well done” after a day of commendable sales can go a long way to keeping your dealers motivated.